 Minimum/Maximum (Min/Max) Stock Levels

 With this system, upper and lower inventory limits for each product are determined and when inventory drops to the lower limit (min), you order quantity needed to reach the upper limit (max).
 While easy to use, this method does present the risks of running out of inventory before the next shipment arrives or being stuck with excess inventory if the max is set too high.
-In order to minimize these risks, it’s helpful to apply accurate sales forecasting and sales cycle identification when establishing minimum and maximum inventory levels.
+To minimize these risks, it’s helpful to apply accurate sales forecasting and sales cycle identification when establishing minimum and maximum inventory levels.

-This method involves taking inventory at predetermined intervals, such as every 30, 60 or 90 days and then placing orders to ensure there is sufficient stock until the next inventory is taken.
+This method involves taking an inventory at predetermined intervals, such as every 30, 60, or 90 days and then placing orders to ensure there is sufficient stock until the next inventory is taken.
 This approach is more apt to work for companies with limited inventory as it’s a time-intensive approach for companies with larger inventories.

 With this approach, products are divided into two bins.
 The first bin holds the majority of stock and is used to deliver items.
 When that bin runs out, the remaining stock, which resides in the second bin, is used to fulfill orders until the new stock arrives.
-This system requires an accurate assessment of how much stock to maintain in the second bin, so that you never run out and possibly lose a sale.
-It’s also wise to perform rotation of stock between the two bins to prevent against possible spoilage.
+This system requires an accurate assessment of how much stock to maintain in the second bin so you never run out and possibly lose a sale.
+It’s also wise to perform rotation of stock between the two bins to prevent possible spoilage.

 Three Bin Method